- This event has passed.

 We’ll be meeting up in Tombstone and headed clockwise on the loop.
 This is not a good trip for first time rider as it involves some rugged terrain and carrying water for the overnight, but is a great trip to step up your bikepacking skills and experience!

 The first day will be the shorter but tougher one as we’ll be headed up and over the Dragoon’s for a long 3 mile single-track trail section.
 This 3 mile section is half up and half down and mostly hike-a-bike for all but the most technically skilled mountain bikers.
-After about 30 miles on the day, we’ll be camping out in the Cochise Stronghold open camping areas with water available right before our campsite at the campground.
-This is dry camping with no restroom or any facilities.
+After about 30 miles on the day, we’ll be camping out in the Cochise Stronghold open camping areas right past the campground with restrooms, but no potable water available right before our campsite.
+This is dry camping with no restroom or any facilities where we camp.

 It’s possible that there will be creeks that water can be filtered from during the first day of riding, but don’t count on it.
 Expect to be able to carry at least 5 litres of water but 6 will do.